-It is important that teachers are confident in their understanding of students' reading abilities; students may be at varying levels of reading development.
-Appendix E2 provides suggestions for supporting students' reading and viewing skills.
+It is important that teachers are knowledgeable about their students' reading abilities; students may be at varying levels of reading development.
+A brief summary of the stages of reading development and the cueing systems is provided in the Resource Links in column four (page 51).